Window Treatment Buying Guide

 FOAM BACKING: a backing of acrylic or acrylic-cotton foam to the fabric of the curtain that serves as an insulator and is great year round to keep the cool air / heat from escaping the home.

 BLACKOUT LINER: fabric that is woven in 3 layers with opaque yarn to conceal of all visible lights, and it is great for those who are sensitive to light like small children or those who want a dark room to sleep in.
+Energy efficient blackout curtains also help keep in the heat during cold months.
+They also help keep rooms cooler during the summer.

 Top Window Treatments Types